-2020 2019
+2021 2020

-Commitments to grant loans and unfunded commitments under lines of credit \$ 417,798 \$ 409,969
+Commitments to grant loans and unfunded commitments under lines of credit \$542,338 \$417,798

-Standby letters-of-credit 10,481 10,748
+Standby letters-of-credit 12.418 10.481

-Commitments to extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
+Commitments to grant loans and extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
 Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee.
 The commitments for lines of credit may expire without being drawn upon.
 Therefore, the total commitment amounts do not necessarily represent future cash requirements.
 The amount of collateral obtained, if it is deemed necessary by the Company, is based on management's credit evaluation of the customer.

-Standby letters-of-credit are conditional commitments issued by the Company to guarantee the performance of a customer to a third party.
-Those letters-of-credit are primarily issued to support public and private borrowing arrangements.
-Essentially all letters-of-credit issued have expiration dates within one year.
-The credit risk involved in issuing letters-of-credit is essentially the same as that involved in extending loan facilities to customers.
+Standby letters of credit are conditional commitments issued by the Company to guarantee the performance of a customer to a third party.
+Those letters of credit are primarily issued to support public and private borrowing arrangements.
+Essentially all letters of credit issued have expiration dates within one year.
+The credit risk involved in issuing letters of credit is essentially the same as that involved in extending loan facilities to customers.
 The Company requires collateral supporting those commitments if deemed necessary.